drakeirving/puff-hitbox-viewer/faq.md

 I'm aiming to provide some tools and document the workflow that would be needed to get other characters added, and people willing to contribute are welcome to contact me and/or submit pull requests.

+Check out the [repository's wiki](https://github.com/drakeirving/puff-hitbox-viewer/wiki) on Github for more information!

 > I have a feature request / suggestion!

 Check the [changelog]({{ 'changelog.html' | relative_url }}) page for the to-do list to see if it's already planned.